-- Silver Eagle Vineyard, owned by vineyard manager Ulises Valdez, is located on the Stoetz Ridge.
-The Stoetz Ridge is a land mass that separates the Sonoma Coast from the Russian River Valley, allowing for a unique assemblage of climate; the vineyard experiences both cool ocean breezes from the Pacific and the warmth of the interior valley.
+Silver Eagle is located in the The Stoetz Ridge, a land mass that separates the Sonoma Coast from the Russian River Valley, allowing for a unique assemblage of climate; the vineyard experiences both cool ocean breezes from the Pacific and the warmth of the interior valley.

 - Lancel Creek Vineyard is a secluded two-acre site above the tiny hamlet of Occidental with pale Goldridge soil and densely planted vines.
-This vineyard was planted and is tended by Ulises Valdez and faces the Pacific, which is only five miles away.
+This vineyard was planted by Ulises Valdez and faces the Pacific, which is only five miles away.

 - Frei Vineyard is near the village of Graton in the hills south of the Russian River Valley.
 Farmed by the Martinelli family for generations and currently tended by George Martinello, Frei Vineyard offers a mild climate and Goldridge soils.